Flying

 Crushed dreams and the NPPL (M)

-I’ve wanted to fly since the age of 5 and when I turned 16 I went to Shoreham Airport for a trial lesson.
-I loved it.
-When I enquired about the licence costs I was knocked back as the training for a Private Pilot’s Licence (PPL) required a minimum of 47 hours and multiple ground exams - it was way over my budget, so I had to stop dreaming of the sky.
+I've dreamed of flying since I was 5 years old.
+When I turned 16, I went to Shoreham Airport for a trial lesson and absolutely loved it.
+However, when I inquired about the costs for obtaining a Private Pilot's Licence (PPL), I was disheartened to learn that the training required a minimum of 47 hours and multiple ground exams.
+The expense was far beyond my budget, so I had to put my dreams of soaring through the sky on hold.

-28 years later, I was reading though a magazine and there was an article about a small aircraft called a CFM Shadow.
+Twenty-eight years later, while browsing through a magazine, I came across an article about a small aircraft called the CFM Shadow.

-Designed in England by David Cook, the Shadow looked fantastic - a bit like the small jet in the James Bond film Octopussy.
-It flew wonderfully and was cheap to buy, but more importantly it was suitable for holders of the new NPPL (M) licence.
+Designed in England by David Cook, the Shadow resembled the sleek, small jet from the James Bond film Octopussy.
+It not only flew exceptionally well but was also affordably priced.
+More importantly, it was compatible with the new NPPL (M) licence, making it accessible for those looking to fulfill their flying dreams on a budget.

 CFM Shadow

-I found out that you could get the new National Private Pilots licence (NPPL) with a microlight rating in just 20 hours and five simpler ground exams.
-Not only was that less than half the hours required by the ‘PPL’ but the lessons were cheaper as well.
-It worked out that the new NPPL (M) would cost one third of the price of PPL.
+Not understanding much about what the NPPL (M) entailed, I started to investigate further.
+I discovered that you could obtain the new National Private Pilot's Licence (NPPL) with a microlight rating in just 20 hours and five simpler ground exams.
+This was less than half the hours required for a full Private Pilot's Licence (PPL), and the lessons were cheaper as well.
+The total cost for the NPPL (M) turned out to be about one-third of the PPL price.

-So when Keith sold the Shadow part way through my training I did not have a problem at all.
-I actually preferred flying his new Jabiru powered Thruster Sprint (G-CBIP).
-Ok it did look pig ugly but it was a lovely thing to fly.
-I did my first solo and passed my test in it a few hours later.
+When Keith sold the Shadow midway through my training, it wasn’t a problem.
+I actually preferred flying his new Jabiru-powered Thruster Sprint (G-CBIP).
+While it might not have been the most aesthetically pleasing, it was a joy to fly.
+I completed my first solo flight and passed my test in the Thruster Sprint a few hours later.

 Keith and his student 20 years apart.

-20 years have passed since that first flight with Keith in his shadow , and during that time I’ve flown thousands of miles all around the UK and France and even had some aerobatic training.
+Twenty years have elapsed since that first flight with Keith in his Shadow.
+Over the years, I’ve flown thousands of miles across the UK and France and even completed some aerobatic training.

-In 2010 I had to give up flying due to changes in my personal life.
-I sold my aircraft and let my licences expire.
+In 2010, due to changes in my personal life, I had to give up flying.
+I sold my aircraft and allowed my licenses to expire.

 Hooked… again

-13 years later I was casually talking to Keith about the 20th anniversary of that first flight and he suggested that I should go for a joy ride for old time sake with him.
-How could I say no.
+Three years later, while chatting with Keith about the 20th anniversary of that first flight, he suggested I take a nostalgic joyride with him.
+How could I refuse?

-We took off from good old Deanland and Keith let me take control.
-I ended up flying it to and landing it in Sandown on the isle of white.
-The moment the wheels touched the ground that was it, I was hooked…. again.
+We took off from Deanland, and Keith let me take the controls.
+I ended up flying us to Sandown on the Isle of Wight, where I made the landing.
+The moment the wheels touched down, I was hooked once more.

-I needed to get back in the air and then I would need another Aircraft.
-This is going to be costly
+I knew I needed to get back in the air and, inevitably, acquire another aircraft.
+This would be a costly endeavour.

 The return of the aviator

-Having not flown for 13 years, I was worried about how much I could remember so I contacted Luke at Flight Sport Aviation (which is run by the always helpful and charming Shellie), and he helped to brush away the cobwebs and brought me up to re-validation level in just 5 hours.
+After not flying for 13 years, I was concerned about how much I could remember, so I reached out to Luke at Flight Sport Aviation, run by the ever-helpful and charming Shellie.
+With their assistance, I brushed off the cobwebs and was brought up to re-validation level in just 5 hours.

-I passed my original flying test on the 17th of April at 9am, and exactly 18 years later, on the 17th of April at 9am I took to the sky to do it all again.
+I had passed my original flying test on April 17th at 9 a.m., and exactly 18 years later, on April 17th at 9 a.m., I took to the skies once more.

-Thanks to truly excellent examiner Tom Hay (who removed 90% of my exam nerves), I had a really enjoyable flight.
-We got back to the club house and he stood there stern faced and said “well…………… (the pause seemed like an age) done!”.
+Thanks to the truly excellent examiner, Tom Hay, who eased 90% of my exam nerves, I had a thoroughly enjoyable flight.
+When we returned to the clubhouse, he stood there with a serious expression and said, “Well… (the pause felt like an eternity)… done!”

-I’d highly recommend them, as they are a great bunch.
+I highly recommend them; they are a fantastic team.

 Buy you own Aircraft?

-1. Rent.
-You can rent an aircraft from £160 per hour.
-Now that might should expensive, but you only pay for the time you are using it.
-If you fly to an airfield thats 30 mins away, and stop for over a hour for lunch then fly back, you only pay for the hour.
-Theres no insurance, hangarage or maintenance to think about, not even the price of fuel as its included.
+• Renting: You can rent an aircraft starting from around £160 per hour.
+While this might seem pricey, you only pay for the time you use.
+For instance, if you fly to an airfield 30 minutes away, spend over an hour for lunch, and then fly back, you’re only charged for that hour.
+There’s no need to worry about insurance, hangarage, maintenance, or even the cost of fuel, as it’s all included.

 My aircraft history